VitaLemonCoffee/Auto-Minesweeper/readme.md

 **Warning:** This program involves automatic mouse clicks.
 Incorrect usage may lead to undefined behavior.

 A Minesweeper solver that automatically sweeps the mines based on inference algorithms and light graphic recognition.
-It does not cheat, but always behaves optimally when logic solution exists.
+It does not cheat but always behaves optimally when a logical solution exists.

 ### How to Run: